kohya-ss/sd-scripts/README.md

 ControlNet dataset is used to specify the mask.
 The mask images should be the RGB images.
 The pixel value 255 in R channel is treated as the mask (the loss is calculated only for the pixels with the mask), and 0 is treated as the non-mask.
 The pixel values 0-255 are converted to 0-1 (i.e., the pixel value 128 is treated as the half weight of the loss).
 See details for the dataset specification in the [LLLite documentation](./docs/train_lllite_README.md#preparing-the-dataset).

+#### About Scheduled Huber Loss

+Scheduled Huber Loss has been introduced to each training scripts.
+This is a method to improve robustness against outliers or anomalies (data corruption) in the training data.

+With the traditional MSE (L2) loss function, the impact of outliers could be significant, potentially leading to a degradation in the quality of generated images.
+On the other hand, while the Huber loss function can suppress the influence of outliers, it tends to compromise the reproduction of fine details in images.

+To address this, the proposed method employs a clever application of the Huber loss function.
+By scheduling the use of Huber loss in the early stages of training (when noise is high) and MSE in the later stages, it strikes a balance between outlier robustness and fine detail reproduction.

+Experimental results have confirmed that this method achieves higher accuracy on data containing outliers compared to pure Huber loss or MSE.
+The increase in computational cost is minimal.

+The newly added arguments loss_type, huber_schedule, and huber_c allow for the selection of the loss function type (Huber, smooth L1, MSE), scheduling method (exponential, constant, SNR), and Huber's parameter.
+This enables optimization based on the characteristics of the dataset.

+See PR [#1228](https://github.com/kohya-ss/sd-scripts/pull/1228/) for details.

+- `loss_type`: Specify the loss function type.
+Choose `huber` for Huber loss, `smooth_l1` for smooth L1 loss, and `l2` for MSE loss.
+The default is `l2`, which is the same as before.
+- `huber_schedule`: Specify the scheduling method.
+Choose `exponential`, `constant`, or `SNR`.
+The default is `exponential`.
+- `huber_c`: Specify the Huber's parameter.
+The default is `0.1`.

 #### 主要な変更点